-If you cannot take the itemized deduction for foreign taxes you paid, you may still be able to get a credit for those payments.
+If you can’t take the itemized deduction for foreign taxes you paid, you may still be able to get a credit for those payments.
 You can generally claim the credit if you paid income tax of at least $300 during the year to either a foreign country or a U.S. territory.
 Complete Form 1116 and Schedule 3 to claim the credit.

 If you bought an investment property by taking out a loan, you can deduct the interest you pay on that loan.
-This deduction can apply to loans on other investment properties, but not on stocks, securities or anything that generates tax-exempt interest (like certain bonds).
-You need to itemize to take this deduction.
+This deduction can apply to investment properties but not to stocks, securities, or anything that generates tax-exempt interest (like certain bonds).
+This tax break requires itemizing deductions and likely Form 4952.

 Did you have significant gambling losses during the year?
 You may be able to deduct them on Schedule A along with your other itemized deductions.
 Just remember that you also need to include your gambling winnings as part of your income for the year.

+The earned income tax credit is available to low-income and moderate-income taxpayers, with the highest credits going to taxpayers with dependents.
 A dependent can qualify if they’re a minor, under 24 and in college, or if they are living with permanent and total disability.
-For 2020 taxes, the EITC ranges from a maximum of $538 for taxpayers with no children, to a maximum of $6,660 for taxpayers with three or more children.
-You can claim the credit right on your Form 1040 — the main tax form — but you also need to complete Schedule EIC if you have dependents.
+The value ranges ranges from a maximum of $560 for taxpayers with no children, to a maximum of $6,935 for taxpayers with three or more children.
+You can claim the EITC right on your Form 1040 — the main tax form — but you also need to complete Schedule EIC if you have dependents.

 The PTC is a type of health insurance subsidy that refunds your payments for health insurance premiums.
 To be eligible, your projected household income must be between 100% and 400% of the federal poverty line for your family size.